knrt10/kubernetes-basicLearning/readme.md

 #### Pushing the image to an image registry

 The image you’ve built has so far only been available on your local machine.
 To allow you to run it on any other machine, you need to push the image to an external image registry.
-For the sake of simplicity, you won’t set up a private image registry and will instead push the image to[Docker Hub](http://hub.docker.com)
+For the sake of simplicity, you won’t set up a private image registry and will instead push the image to [Docker Hub](http://hub.docker.com)

 Before you do that, you need to re-tag your image according to Docker Hub’s rules.
 Docker Hub will allow you to push an image if the image’s repository name starts with your Docker Hub ID.
 You create your Docker Hub ID by registering at [hub-docker](http://hub.docker.com).
 I’ll use my own ID (knrt10) in the following examples.
 Please change every occurrence with your own ID.